Shopify SEO: 12-Step Guide for Beginners

 • Succinctly but clearly describe the image.
 Ensure that readers can imagine your visual even if they can’t see it.

 • Include your keywords when possible.
-Since your alt text also tells Google what an image is about, having a keyword in there will increase your image’s chances of ranking in image results.
+Because your alt text also tells Google what an image is about, having a keyword in there will increase your image’s chances of ranking in image results.

 10. Include Structured Data to Stand Out

-Structured data (also known as schema markup) is code that tells search engines more about what’s on your page.
-To help it understand your content better.
+Structured data (also known as schema markup) is code that tells search engines more about your page's content to help them understand it better.

-Some types of structured data produce rich results that make your Shopify site stand out from traditional results.
+Some types of structured data produce rich results that make your Shopify site stand out in search results.

 For example, this is what a product markup result looks like on the SERP: